Lionel Royce: The United States

-Forced to flee Austria in 1937, Reuss changed his name again, this time to Lionel Royce, and immigrated to the United States.
+Forced to flee Austria in 1937, Reuss changed his name again, this time to Lionel Royce, and emigrated to the United States.
 He began his American film career in 1938, with a small role in the epic, Marie Antoinette, starring Tyrone Power and Norma Shearer.
 He enjoyed a productive film career for the next 8 years.
 He began 1939 with a few small roles in films such as a German in Let Freedom Ring, and then was cast in the important role of Mr. Bachspiegel in Broadway Serenade.
 After this he was cast as Hintze, one of the Nazi spies, in Confessions of a Nazi Spy.
 In 1939, his work as General Von Ehrhardt in Nurse Edith Cavell was praised for his stand-out performance.
 At the close of the year, he appeared on-screen with the Ritz Brothers in Pack Up Your Troubles.
 In this film Royce would work with Joseph Schildkraut, the son of his one-time mentor, Rudolph Schildkraut.
 Outside of film, in 1939 Royce joined the Continental Players, a theater group made up of refugees from the Nazi regime in Europe.
 The brainchild of William Dieterle, it was funded by him and Harry Warner, with the famed German director Leopold Jessner taking the directing helm.
 After attaining some notability in the United States, Royce was approached by the German embassy in Washington.
 They had been instructed by their leaders in Berlin to offer Royce "honorary Aryan" status, if he would return to Germany and take over control of UFA.
 Royce refused.

 Royce opened 1940 as Dr. Rudolph Grosser, one of the suspects in the detective picture, Charlie Chan in Panama.
 His performance as Max Sturm in the 1940 drama, Four Sons was called "superb" by some media.
 His role as the German interrogator Herr Deckart in the wartime drama, The Man I Married, starring Joan Bennett and Francis Lederer, received positive reviews.
 Also in 1940, Royce was one of three henchman who try to subvert the mission of Fredric March in Victory.
 He closed out the year in the featured role of Colonel Zimmerman in the action film, The Son of Monte Cristo, starring Louis Hayward, Joan Bennett, and George Sanders.

 His final film appearance was in the classic film noir, Gilda (1946), starring Rita Hayworth and Glenn Ford.